marinebon/p2p/data/temperature_in-situ/README.md

 *In situ* Temperature Files
 ================

-These files (*.csv, *.yml) were generated from MARINe and Pole to Pole data using code found in the Github repository [intertidal-temps](https://github.com/marinebon/intertidal-temps), and more specifically
+These files (*.csv, *.yml) were generated from MARINe and MBON Pole to Pole data using code found in the Github repository [intertidal-temps](https://github.com/marinebon/intertidal-temps), and more specifically